bitfireAT/webdav-push/abstract.md

-This document specifies a protocol to notify WebDAV clients when the content or properties of a resource or its members are changed on the WebDAV server.
+This document specifies a mechanism to timely notify WebDAV clients when the content or properties of a resource or its members are changed on the WebDAV server.

-Currently, the only specified transport for these push notifications is Web Push (RFC 8030).
-However, the protocol could be used with other transports as well.
+As a transport for such push notifications, it only specifies Web Push (RFC 8030).
+It can however by design be used with other transports as well.